 "Travelling is very important, I started my career in Ireland and just moving to England was a huge cultural shift.
 You learn so much about yourself and learn so much about other people and cultures by travelling.
 Don’t be afraid to take those chances, the upside is so high while the worst that can happen is that you just come back.
 Do it early when you are most open-minded.”

 Be yourself and take chances

 Speaking with each of the experts the one overarching theme throughout our conversations was that your best chance of success relies on simply being yourself.
-Hard skills are of course extremely important, but the math, the programming, the computing – these are all techniques that can be replicated, but nothing can replace the individuality that you bring to the actuarial world.
+Hard skills are of course extremely important, but math, programming, and computing – these are all techniques that can be replicated, but nothing can replace the individuality that you bring to the actuarial world.